-Under California law, any employee who is disabled and therefore temporarily unable to perform her usual and customary duties due to a pregnancy, childbirth or a related medical condition will be granted an unpaid pregnancy disability leave of absence ("PDL Leave") for the actual duration of a disability, up to a maximum of four months per pregnancy (88 work days for a full-time employee) on the basis of a physician's statement that the employee is not able to work due to the pregnancy-related disability.
+Under California law, any employee temporarily unable to perform her usual and customary duties due to a pregnancy, childbirth or a related medical condition will be granted an unpaid pregnancy disability leave of absence ("PDL Leave") for the actual duration of a pregnancy-related disability, up to a maximum of four months per pregnancy (defined to mean the number of days the employee would normally work in a 17-1/3 week period) on the basis of a physician's statement that the employee is not able to work due to the pregnancy-related disability.
+For a full-time employee working 40 hours per week, this would equate to 693 hours of leave.
 This policy applies to all employees, regardless of their part-time or full-time status or their seniority with the Company.

-Time off needed for prenatal care, severe morning sickness, doctor-ordered bed rest, childbirth, and recovery from childbirth are all covered by the employee's PDL Leave.
-Thus, the PDL Leave does not need to be taken in one continuous period of time, but can be taken on an as-needed basis.
+Time off needed for prenatal or postnatal care, severe morning sickness, gestational diabetes, pregnancy-induced hypertension, preeclampsia, doctor-ordered bed rest, postpartum depression, loss or end of pregnancy, childbirth, and recovery from childbirth are all covered by the employee's PDL Leave.
+Thus, the PDL Leave does not need to be taken in one continuous period of time, but can instead be taken on an as-needed basis.